sharontherese/sharon-kabel/content/post/notre-dame-paris-altar/index.md

 > Fashion has done more mischief than revolutions.
 It has cut to the quick - it has attacked the very bone and framework of the art.
 It has mangled, dislocated, killed the edifice - in its form as well as in its meaning - in its logic as well as in its beauty. - Victor Hugo

-> Viollet-le-Duc not only criticized the past decisions and changes that occurred in the Cathedral but he would soon be himself, critiqued for his restoration ideas and design choices that would occur less than a century later. - Devrim Topsakal, Elif.
-2023.
-“In search of the “defininte reference”: Cathedral of Notre Dame de Paris and Gothic Architecture.”
-Ph.D. - Doctoral Program, Middle East Technical University. https://hdl.handle.net/11511/102779
+> Viollet-le-Duc not only criticized the past decisions and changes that occurred in the Cathedral but he would soon be himself, critiqued for his restoration ideas and design choices that would occur less than a century later. - Devrim Topsakal, 2023[^1]

 The restoration of any artistic work - be it book, building, or painting - prompts the question: restoring it to what?